DavidAngell/rusty-xinput-detour/README.md

 <!-- OVERVIEW -->
 # Rusty XInput Detour
 A program to detour the XInput dll injected into a game.
 Specifically, this repo uses Rocket League as the example game.
 It also provides a [function scheduler](xinput_detour_dll/src/function_scheduler.rs) which allows the user to pass delays for when an input should be run on the controller.
-Chaining such delays allows for th e simple creation of macro buttons on a controller.
+Chaining such delays allows for the simple creation of macro buttons on a controller.

 <!-- RUNNING EXAMPLE -->
 ## Running Example